Skip to main content

 Do I have to switch CRMs or accounting platforms?

-No. Automation is built to connect to the platforms you already use.
-If you are on HubSpot, QuickBooks, ServiceTitan, or something custom, we connect to it.
-Switching platforms is rarely the right move.
+No. Automation is built to connect to the platforms already in use.
+If the business is on HubSpot, QuickBooks, ServiceTitan, or something proprietary, Preisser Solutions connects to it.
+Switching platforms is rarely the right answer and will not be recommended unless there is a clear operational reason.

 What if the automation breaks?

-Every automation we build includes logging, error alerts, and a documented way for a person to step in.
-If a workflow fails, the right person gets notified within minutes — not when someone notices the report is stale a week later.
+Every workflow Preisser Solutions builds includes logging, error alerts, and a documented way for a person to step in.
+If a workflow fails, the right person is notified promptly — not when someone notices the report is stale a week later.

 Can automation work with paper or scanned documents?

 Yes.
-We can include OCR and AI extraction in the workflow so paper invoices, scanned forms, or PDF reports get parsed into structured data the same way digital records do.
+OCR and AI extraction can be included in the workflow so paper invoices, scanned forms, or PDF reports are parsed into structured data the same way digital records are.
+The HG Oil Holdings build handled invoices in any format.

 How long does it take to ship a data entry automation?

 Small workflows ship in two to four weeks.
-Larger projects that connect multiple systems and include validation logic typically run six to ten weeks from kickoff.
-We commit to a fixed timeline in the proposal.
+Projects that connect multiple systems and include validation logic typically run six to ten weeks from kickoff.
+Timeline is fixed in the proposal before work begins.

 What is the difference between this and Zapier?

-Zapier and similar tools work well for simple one-step automations.
-They struggle with workflows that need validation, error handling, custom logic, or complex matching.
-Preisser Solutions uses Zapier or Make when they are the right tool, and custom code when they are not.
-The recommendation is based on what the workflow actually needs.
+Zapier and similar tools work well for simple one-step automations between popular apps.
+They struggle with workflows that need validation, custom matching logic, error handling, or connections to proprietary systems.
+Preisser Solutions uses Zapier or Make when they are the right tool and custom code when they are not.
+The recommendation is based on what the workflow actually requires.

 Get your team out of the data entry weeds

-Free scoping call with Tyler.
-We'll map where time is going today and send a fixed-price proposal to automate the worst of it.
+Schedule a scoping call with Preisser Solutions.
+We will map where staff time is going today and send a fixed-scope proposal to automate the worst of it.